gsemia/Payshield-checkmk-plugin/README.md

 # Overview
-This repository contains the Monitoring Plugins for Check_mk for the following HSM Types:
+This repository contains the Monitoring Plugins for Checkmk for the following HSM Types:

 * Thales Payshield 9000
 * Thales Payshield 10000 (Thales Payshield 10k)

-The check plugins are in the legacy format and are compatible with Check_mk 1.x and 2.x versions.
+The check plugins are in the legacy format and are compatible with Checkmk 1.x and 2.x versions.

 # Install
-To install the plugin merge the content of the check_mk folder into the /omd/sites/#sitename#/local/share/check_mk folder
+To install the plugin merge the content of the checkmk folder into the /omd/sites/#sitename#/local/share/check_mk folder

 # Notes
-The payshield hsm must already be monitored with snmp in check_mk.
+The payshield hsm devices must already be added has hosts and must have snmp enabled and configured in checkmk.

-There are currently no check_mk check parameters, parameters must be changed in the python code of the check plugins.
+There are currently no checkmk check parameters, parameters must be changed in the python code of the check plugins.

 # How can i get the utilisation Stats to work?

-For the Utilisation stats to work properly via snmp a couple of settings are rquired:
+For the Utilisation stats to work properly via snmp a couple of settings are required:

 via console use the following commands:
 * use UTILENABLE to enable the collection of stats (Offline mode, No authorization)